icinganalysis/icinganalysis.github.io/content/abstracts.md

 62
 NACA TN No. 1691 August, 1948
+Icing and De-Icing of a Propeller with Internal Electric Blade Heaters
 Abstract
 De-icing effectiveness of internal electric propeller-blade heater was determined at two icing and